natcap/invest.users-guide/source/sdr.rst

 .. math:: dR_i=\frac{\sum_{k \in \{directly\ downslope\ from\ i\}}SDR_k\cdot p(i,k) - SDR_i}{1.0-SDR_i}
     :label: dri

-The :math:`d` in :math:`dR_i` indicates a delta difference and :math:`p(i,k)` is the proportion of flow from pixel :math:`i` to pixel :math:`j`.
+The :math:`d` in :math:`dR_i` indicates a delta difference and :math:`p(i,k)` is the proportion of flow from pixel :math:`i` to pixel :math:`k`.
 This notation is meant to invoke the intution of a derivative of :math:`Ri`.
 Note the boundary conditions are satisfied:

  * In the case of Property A (downslope :math:`SDR_k=SDR_i`), the value of :math:`dR_i=0` indicating no :math:`F_i` will be retained on the pixel.
  * In the case of Property B (downslope :math:`SDR_k=1` because it is a stream) the value of :math:`dR_i=1` indicating the remaining :math:`F_i` is retained on the pixel.